HUMAN RESOURCES AND LABOR RELATIONS

 F. Anonymous Reporting

-Although the University encourages complainants to talk to someone, the University provides an online or other system for anonymous reporting.
-Providing personally identifying information through an anonymous reporting system may serve as notice to the University for the purpose of triggering an investigation.
-This is the mechanism for anonymous reporting on your campus (contact information available here).
+Although the University encourages complainants to talk to someone, the University provides an online form for anonymous reporting.
+Providing personally identifying information through an anonymous reporting system may serve as notice to the University for the purpose of triggering the University’s obligation to reach out to the complainant to explain the options for filing a formal complaint, offer supportive measures, and describe the formal and informal resolution processes.
+This is the mechanism for anonymous reporting on your campus.

 VIII.
 Support Services and Interim Measures

 Whether or not an individual who has experienced a violation of this policy files a formal complaint, reporting the incident will allow the University to provide all individuals involved with available support and services, both on-campus and off-campus.
 The University can also take supportive measures to promote the safety and well-being of both the complainant and respondent, including, but not limited to, moving the complainant or respondent to a new living, dining or working situation; issuing a no contact order; changing class or work schedules; changing transportation; financial aid accommodations; and other academic and/or employment accommodations and support.
 Supportive Measures are non-disciplinary, non-punitive individualized measures offered as appropriate, as reasonably available and without fee or charge to the complainant or respondent.

 The University can assist all individuals involved in obtaining counseling on or off campus and provide information regarding medical care and other resources, such as victim advocacy, legal assistance and visa and immigration assistance.
 The University will provide written notification to students and employees about existing resources, both within the University and the community.
 The University will provide written notification to complainants and respondents about how to request the above services and accommodations.
 The University must offer such supportive measures if they are reasonably available, regardless of whether the complainant chooses to report the incident to campus police or local law enforcement, or file a formal complaint with the University.